cuulee/f-stack/doc/Launch_F-Stack_on_AWS_EC2_in_one_minute.md

-# Deploy F-Stack on AWS EC2 in one minute
+# Launch F-Stack on AWS EC2 in one minute

   If you have a Redhat7.3 EC2 instance，and then execute the following cmds, you will get the F-Stack server in one minute